postmanlabs/postman-docs/_posts/01_postman/05_environments_and_globals/2017-05-04-manage_environments.md

 ### **What are environments?**

-While working with APIs, you will often need to have different setups.
+While working with APIs, you often need different setups.
 For example, your local machine, the development server, or the production API.

-Environments give you the ability to customize requests using variables.
-This way you can easily switch between different setups without changing your requests.
-You won’t have to worry about remembering all those values once they are in Postman.
-Environments can be downloaded and saved as JSON files and uploaded later.
+Environments enable you to customize requests using variables.
+This customization enables you to easily switch between different setups without changing your requests.

+You won’t have to remember all those values once they are in Postman.
+You can download environments and save them as JSON files and upload them later.

 [![manage environments modal](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/manage_environments_Screen.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/manage_environments_Screen.png)